 - What were they like as a child?

-They may not seem significant, but a character’s likes and dislikes are an important part of their personality.
+They may not seem significant, but a character’s likes and dislikes develop their personality.
 Much of their personal preferences will stem from their background, childhood, family, and influences.

-For example, your character might have an intense hatred of a certain food because their mother fed it to them excessively as a child and it brings back bad memories.
+For example, your character might have an intense hatred of a certain food because their mother forcefully and excessively fed it to them as a child and it brings back bad memories.

 For each favorite thing, determine their least favorite.
 For each thing they love, do they hate the opposite?
-These things can give you an even deeper look into your character than you might have thought.
+These things can give you an even deeper look into your own character’s personality than you might have thought.

 - Favorite and least favorite food